naqvijafar91/go-workshops/docs/04-arrays-slice-variadic-fn.md

 ### Arrays

 An array is a collection of elements that belong to the same type.
-For example the collection of integers 5, 8, 9, 79, 76 form an array.
-Just like Java, mixing values of different types, for example an array that contains both strings and integers is not allowed in Go.
+For example, the collection of integers 5, 8, 9, 79, 76 forms an array.
+Just like Java, mixing values of different types, for example, an array that contains both strings and integers is not allowed in Go.

 ##### Declaration

 There are different ways to declare arrays.
-Lets look at them one by one.
+Let's look at them one by one.

 ```go
 package main